microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/search-api-overview.md

 Using the Microsoft Search API, apps can query Office 365 data.

-Search requests are executed in the context of the user, using a [token](/graph/auth-v2-service.md) with delegated permissions.
+Search requests are executed in the context of the signed-in user, identified using an [access token with delegated permissions](/graph/auth-v2-user).

 ## Common use cases